Bachelor's Degree in Life Sciences

 – 2 ECTS

-– 4 ECTS – Faculty of Science
+– 4 ECTS – School of Science

-All courses at the Faculty of Pharmacy
+All course units in the School of Pharmacy

 PAL3ISTE: INSTRUMENTAL TECHNIQUES FOR THE ANALYSIS OF PHARMACEUTICAL SUBSTANCES